gnang/HypermatrixAlgebraPackage/README.md

 ## Multistochastic hypermatrices
-The hypermatrix package also provide and symbolic parametrization of multistochastic hypermartices of arbitrary orders and side lenght equal to 2 obtained as follows
+The hypermatrix package also provide and symbolic parametrization of multistochastic hypermartices of arbitrary orders and side length equal to 2 obtained as follows

 ```python
 sage: GeneralStochasticHypermatrix(var('x'), 2)